-The consolidated financial statements have been prepared on the historical cost basis with the exception of certain derivative financial instruments, share options which are measured at fair value and trade and other receivables that are initially recognised at fair value, and subsequently measured at amortised cost less accumulated impairment losses.
+The consolidated financial statements have been prepared on the historical cost basis with the exception of certain derivative financial instruments, share options which are measured at fair value.

 Foreign currency translation

 (i) Functional and presentation currency

 The consolidated financial statements are presented in United States dollars ("\$").
 All amounts, except as otherwise indicated, are presented in thousands of dollars.
 The functional currency for group subsidiaries is United States dollars with the exception of TXM, whose functional currency is Hungarian forints.